mfeit-internet2/perfsonar-logo/README.md

  * White text and crosshair lines
  * Black text and crosshair lines, crosshairs with transparent center
  * White text and crosshair lines, crosshairs with transparent center

-To produce black and white logos with and without a transparent center for the crosshairs and with and without the "powered" add-on, run `make`.
-That's all there is to it.

 ## Editing Notes